RavirajWadnerkar/virtualization-assignment/assignment2/readme.md

 ## Question 2: (Steps used to complete the assignment)
-  Run this code in the SSH
+  Run this code in the VM

   ```
   git clone https://github.com/RavirajWadnerkar/linux.git